Palm Springs Aerial Tramway reopens February 18

 The tramway temporarily closed during the Governor Newsom’s regional stay-home order.

-Tickets are limited and as of Monday afternoon tickets are sold out until Monday, February 22.

-Tickets will be available for purchase one week at a time, so while tickets may be sold out you should monitor their site for when more are released.
+Tickets are limited and will be available for purchase one week at a time, so while tickets may become sold out you should monitor their site for when more are released.

 Coronavirus precautions will be in place including: social distancing, required face coverings, temperature check and contactless ticket checks.